zjy2677/MLOP/README.md

 ------------------------------------------
 ## Where to improve

-(1) We use a rather naive model average price * surface area to predict, we could try to implement a more complex model (2) We could use a google gemini api as a chatbot assistant to help customer
+(1) We use a rather naive model average price * surface area to predict, we could try to implement a more complex model <br>
+(2) We could use a google gemini api as a chatbot assistant to help customer <br>